volodia99/cblind/README.md

 Author-email: gwafflard@irap.omp.eu

 **INSTALLATION OF THE COLORBLIND MODULE**
-DOWNLOAD colorblind-x.x.tar.gz
-`tar xvzf colorblind-x.x.tar.gz`
-FROM THE colorblind-x.x directory, run
+FROM THE colorblind directory, run
 `python setup.py install`

 **USE OF THE COLORBLIND MODULE**